Cricut machines for absolute beginners

 The machine connects to your computer or smart phone via bluetooth or with a cable if needed.
 You can then create your own designs or download designs.
 Cricut has software called 'Design Space' where you can edit and adapt designs before asking Cricut to cut them out.

 You can upload your own designs too!
-Find out how to upload images to Cricut Design Space in this handy video tutorial.
+Find a complete beginners guide to Design Space here - Beginners Guide to Cricut Design Space

-When your design is ready you simply press a button and the Cricut has a small blade which moves around the material you are cutting following the lines of the design you have created or downloaded.
+When your design is ready you simply load your materials, press a button and the Cricut has a small blade which moves around the material you are cutting following the lines of the design you have created or downloaded.

 The material is secured via a 'sticky' mat so it doesn't move as the blade moves around allowing a perfectly clean cut.

-Find out how to clean your cricut sticky mats so they last longer and can be used again and again in this great tutorial from Emma Jewell.
+Find out how to clean your cricut sticky mats so they last longer and can be used again and again in this great tutorial from Lou Collins

 There are many, many wonderful YouTubers who have created great step by step videos for you to use!
-We asked Christy Cain a Cricut Expert from the USA to tell us why she uses Cricut machines.
-Also take a look at her great introductory video.
+We asked Christy Cain, a Cricut Expert from the USA, to tell us why she uses Cricut machines.

 My Cricut machine has opened up a world of crafting I never knew about and really allowed me to turn my hobby into a career.
 It saves me time on making things by hand and it is just so much fun to use!